draekko-rand/AndResGuard/README.md

 ## How to use
 ### With Gradle
 This has been released on `Bintray`

+Example using repo:
 ```gradle
 apply plugin: 'AndResGuard'